lukagabric/LargeDatasetSample/README.md

 LAbstractSearchViewController
 -----------------------------

 LAbstractSearchViewController is intended to be subclassed to override getters and adjust the data to be displayed.
-Check the MainViewController class for more details.

 MainViewController
 ------------------

-MainViewController extends the LAbstractSearchViewController class in order to override protected getters and display managed objects.
+MainViewController extends the LAbstractSearchViewController class in order to override protected getters and display managed objects in a table.

 DataController
 --------------